Survey and Experiments on Mental Disorder Detection via Social Media: From Large Language Models and RAG to Agents: Introduction

 \section{Introduction}

-Globally, half of all individuals will experience or have experienced a mental health disorder \cite{mcgrath2023age}, and mental health issues have become a significant challenge affecting the well-being of both societies and individuals.
-According to the World Health Organization (WHO) \cite{WHO}, in 2019, nearly 1 billion people worldwide (including 14\% of the world's adolescents) were affected by a mental disorder, representing 12.5\% of the global population \cite{who-mental-disorders}.
-Mental disorders impact all aspects of life, influencing learning, productivity, and relationships with family and friends.
-It is estimated that about 12 billion workdays are lost each year due to depression and anxiety disorders \cite{WHO2024}, resulting in a loss of up to \$1 trillion annually, a figure projected to reach \$16 trillion by 2030 \cite{health2020mental}.
+\IEEEPARstart{G}{lobally}, half of all individuals will experience or have experienced a mental health disorder \cite{mcgrath2023age}, and mental health issues have become a significant challenge affecting the well-being of both societies and individuals.
+According to the World Health Organization (WHO) \cite{WHO}, in 2021, nearly 1.1 billion people worldwide were affected by a mental disorder, representing 14.3\% of the global population \cite{who-mental-disorders}.
+Figure \ref{fig:fig1} provides a detailed breakdown of these statistics, revealing that anxiety and depression affect approximately 359 million and 280 million individuals, respectively.
+Despite the severity of the problem, traditional mental disorder detection methods, such as questionnaires\cite{van2016validation,alfonsson2014interformat}, are limited in early, large-scale application by their lag behind real-time events and their reliance on self-reporting, which is significantly compromised by recall and social desirability biases\cite{latkin2017relationship}.

-In recent years, the rapid development of the internet has made online social media an essential platform for detecting mental disorders on a global scale\cite{pantic2014online,naslund2020social,torous2021growing}.
-User-generated content on social media not only reflects users' daily lives but also their emotional fluctuations and psychological states.
-This content includes activities such as posting updates, sharing personal status, complaining about various issues, and expressing emotions.
-Furthermore, users can interact with others through retweets, comments, likes, and other actions, enabling them to express their personal feelings and thoughts more comprehensively \cite{kaplan2010users}.
-This generates a vast amount of real-time social information of significant value \cite{barbier2011data}.
-According to \cite{social-app-report, twitter-stats, weibo-q3-2024}, the number of active users on social media platforms is immense, and these platforms have become the most important venues for social interaction and information dissemination.
-Hence, exploring how to effectively utilize the social media data for mental health monitoring and prediction has become a key focus for future research.

-With the rapid development of natural language processing, Large Language Models (LLMs) \cite{hadi2023survey,zhu2024survey,li2024survey,li2025exposing} have become mainstream tools for tackling complex language understanding tasks.
-These models have shown significant advantages in processing large-scale textual data, offering a deep understanding of syntactic, semantic, and contextual information in language \cite{mudrik2024exploring, omar2024applications}, making them suitable for detecting mental disorders on social media \cite{wang2020depression,wang2019assessing}.
-Figure \ref{fig:llm-frame} illustrates the general workflow of LLMs for mental disorders detection on social media.
-Users often post emotionally charged content on social media platforms.
-By analyzing this content, LLMs can not only identify symptoms of mental disorders but also diagnose potential diseases based on these symptoms and provide reasonable explanations.